 Lunt Solar Systems recently introduced the new Pressure Tune system, or Doppler True Tuning system.

-The image at left shows the basic outline of this system.
+The image above shows the basic outline of this system.
 The internal etalon is at ambient pressure.
 The tuning of the etalon is slightly low, putting the Center Wavelength (CWL) at the red wing of the Hydrogen line.
 This provides a view of less energetic features in the Chromosphere.